Hasu P. Shah Sells 14,500 Shares of Hersha Hospitality Trust (HT) Stock

-Hersha Hospitality Trust (NYSE:HT) Chairman Hasu P. Shah sold 14,500 shares of the firm’s stock in a transaction dated Friday, December 28th.
+Hersha Hospitality Trust (NYSE:HT) Chairman Hasu P. Shah sold 14,500 shares of the business’s stock in a transaction on Thursday, December 28th.
 The stock was sold at an average price of $17.48, for a total value of $253,460.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.

-The firm also recently declared a quarterly dividend, which will be paid on Tuesday, January 16th.
-Investors of record on Friday, January 5th will be issued a $0.28 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, January 16th.
+Investors of record on Friday, January 5th will be paid a dividend of $0.28 per share.
 The ex-dividend date of this dividend is Thursday, January 4th.
-This represents a $1.12 dividend on an annualized basis and a yield of 6.40%.
-Hersha Hospitality Trust’s dividend payout ratio is presently 52.09%.
+This represents a $1.12 dividend on an annualized basis and a dividend yield of 6.33%.
+Hersha Hospitality Trust’s dividend payout ratio (DPR) is presently 52.09%.

-Several research analysts have issued reports on the company.
-Barclays cut Hersha Hospitality Trust from an “equal weight” rating to an “underweight” rating and dropped their target price for the stock from $19.00 to $17.00 in a research report on Wednesday, December 13th.
-ValuEngine raised Hersha Hospitality Trust from a “hold” rating to a “buy” rating in a research report on Friday, December 1st.
-Zacks Investment Research cut Hersha Hospitality Trust from a “hold” rating to a “strong sell” rating in a research report on Monday, November 20th.
-B. Riley reissued a “buy” rating on shares of Hersha Hospitality Trust in a research report on Wednesday, November 1st.
-Finally, FBR & Co reaffirmed a “buy” rating and set a $20.00 price objective on shares of Hersha Hospitality Trust in a research report on Friday, October 27th.
-Three research analysts have rated the stock with a sell rating, five have given a hold rating and six have given a buy rating to the company.
-Hersha Hospitality Trust currently has a consensus rating of “Hold” and a consensus target price of $19.40.
+A number of equities research analysts have recently weighed in on the company.
+B. Riley restated a “buy” rating on shares of Hersha Hospitality Trust in a research report on Wednesday, November 1st.
+DA Davidson assumed coverage on Hersha Hospitality Trust in a research report on Friday, September 29th.
+They set a “buy” rating and a $21.00 target price for the company.
+Stifel Nicolaus restated a “hold” rating and set a $19.00 target price on shares of Hersha Hospitality Trust in a research report on Thursday, October 12th.
+Robert W. Baird restated a “buy” rating and set a $20.00 target price on shares of Hersha Hospitality Trust in a research report on Thursday, October 12th.
+Finally, Zacks Investment Research raised Hersha Hospitality Trust from a “sell” rating to a “hold” rating in a research note on Thursday, October 26th.
+Three equities research analysts have rated the stock with a sell rating, five have assigned a hold rating and six have given a buy rating to the company’s stock.
+The stock has an average rating of “Hold” and an average target price of $19.40.

-ILLEGAL ACTIVITY WARNING: This piece of content was posted by Chaffey Breeze and is owned by of Chaffey Breeze.
-If you are reading this piece of content on another site, it was illegally stolen and republished in violation of United States & international copyright and trademark laws.
-The legal version of this piece of content can be read at https://www.chaffeybreeze.com/2018/01/02/hasu-p-shah-sells-14500-shares-of-hersha-hospitality-trust-ht-stock.html.
+ILLEGAL ACTIVITY WARNING: This news story was reported by Chaffey Breeze and is the property of of Chaffey Breeze.
+If you are accessing this news story on another publication, it was illegally copied and republished in violation of United States and international trademark and copyright laws.
+The legal version of this news story can be viewed at https://www.chaffeybreeze.com/2018/01/04/hasu-p-shah-sells-14500-shares-of-hersha-hospitality-trust-ht-stock-2.html.

 Hersha Hospitality Trust is a self-advised real estate investment trust (REIT).
 The Company invests primarily in institutional grade hotels in urban gateway markets, including New York, Washington, District of Columbia, Boston, Philadelphia, South Florida and select markets on the West Coast.
 As of July 20, 2017, the Company’s hotels included 51 hotels totaling 7,804 rooms located in New York, Washington, DC, Boston, Philadelphia, South Florida and select markets on the West Coast.